3/4 Irish Marathon Course Information

 Where is the 2021 Irish 3/4 Marathon Based?

 Our 2021 race is based in Longwood, Enfield, Co Meath

 This is only ~30 mins from M50 and ~50 Mins from Athlone

 Map of Original Course and Location of Race HQ – In 2021 we will start event within Race HQ grounds

 What is the route for the 2021 Irish 3/4 Marathon?

 Our Route for the 2021 Irish 3/4 Marathon is as shown above

 Total climb over the 19.6mile/ 31.6km route is only 88m with no significant climbing sections – This is approximately 3/4 of the climb of DCM

 The route twice crosses the Boyne & Blackwater rivers and the Royal Canal.
 It passes historical sites such as Castlerickard Church (Burial crypt of Jonathan Swift’s family) & Donore Castle.
-Thankfully the only minor elevation gain at the “Hill of Down” is the bridge over the canal and train line.
+Thankfully the only minor elevation gain are the bridges over the canal and train line.

 Our Irish 3/4 marathon course is 19.6 miles or 31.6 km long.